Cubit-AS/release-notes/BuiltBy_Upgrades_Electrical_Facilities (1).md

 - **URL Headers**:
   - `api-key`: Required for all requests.
 Without it, a 401 - Unauthorized response will be received.
 If the API key is included but does not match the environment specified in the URL, a 400 - Bad Request response will be received.
 - **Body**:
   - The body should be in JSON format.
-Here is an example of a valid body with sample values for registering a new electrical facility:
+Here is an example of a valid body with sample values for registering a new electrical plant:

 ```json
 {